team8/2017-scouting-backend/README.md

 python server.py <AUTH-FILE>
 ```

-where `<AUTH-FILE>` is a file with the authentication password on the first line.
+where `<AUTH-FILE>` is a file with the authentication password on the first line and the Firebase API Key (Secret) on the second line.

 # Dependencies